DUNE-DAQ/daq-buildtools/docs/README.md

 Added /your/path/to/daq-buildtools/scripts to PATH
 DBT setuptools loaded
 ```
-If you type `dbt-<tab>` you'll see a listing of available commands, which include `dbt-create.sh`, `dbt-build.sh`, and `dbt-workarea-env`.
+If you type `dbt-` followed by the `<tab>` key you'll see a listing of available commands, which include `dbt-create.sh`, `dbt-build.sh`, and `dbt-workarea-env`.
 These are all described in the following sections.

 Each time that you want to work with a DUNE DAQ work area in a fresh Linux shell, you'll need to set up daq-buildtools, either by repeating the method above, or by `cd`'ing into your work area and sourcing the link file named `dbt-env.sh`.
 Work areas are described next.